daormar/thot/README.md

 The toolkit includes the following features:

 - Phrase-based statistical machine translation decoder
-- Computer-aided translation (post-edition and interactive machine translation)
+- Computer-aided translation (post-editing and interactive machine translation)
 - Incremental estimation of all of the models involved in the translation process
 - Robust generation of alignments at phrase-level
 - Client-server implementation of the translation functionality